Guide to Pay As You Earn (PAYE)

 - Does the business control what, how, when and, or where the work is done?

-If you answered "no" to any of the above questions, the worker is self-employed, subject to question 5.
+If you answered "no" to any of the above questions, the worker would be considered self-employed, subject to question 5.
 If you answered "yes" to all three questions, you should proceed to questions 4 and 5.

 - What do the facts and circumstances say about the true nature of the relationship between the business and the worker?
 Do the arrangements show that the worker is providing services on their own account or as an employee?